cymo93/JourneyBoard/docs/FEATURE_SPECIFICATIONS.md

     4. Users can reset their password via email if forgotten.
     5. After successful authentication, users are redirected to the main trips page.
     6. Users can sign out at any time.
+    7. The JourneyBoard header title is clickable and navigates to the home page.

 -   **User Acceptance Criteria (UAC)**:
     -   ✅ Authentication is required to access the application.